 - What upcoming business models do we expect will emerge in the evolving services industry?

-AT&T Inc., Accenture plc, Amazon.com, Inc., Atos S.A., BT Group plc, Capgemini S.A., Cisco Systems, Inc., Cognizant Technology Solutions Corporation, Computer Sciences Corporation, Convergys Corporation, Dell Inc., Deloitte, Deutsche Telekom AG, EMC Corporation, Ernst & Young, Fujitsu Limited, Google Inc., HCL, Hewlett Packard Enterprise, Hitachi, Ltd., IBM, Infosys Limited, KPMG International, Microsoft Corporation, NEC Corporation, Nippon Telegraph and Telephone Corporation, Northrop Grumman Corporation, Oracle Corporation, PricewaterhouseCoopers LLP, SAP AG, Salesforce.com, Inc., Tata Consultancy Services Limited, Tech Mahindra Limited, Unisys Corporation, Verizon Communications, Inc., Wipro Limited, Xerox Corporation
+AT&T Inc., Accenture plc, Amazon.com, Inc., Atos S.A., BT Group plc, CGI Group Inc., Capgemini S.A., Cisco Systems, Inc., Cognizant Technology Solutions Corporation, Convergys Corporation, DXC Technology, Dell Inc., Deloitte, Deutsche Telekom AG, EMC Corporation, Ernst & Young, Fujitsu Limited, Google Inc., HCL, Hewlett Packard Enterprise, Hitachi, Ltd., IBM, Infosys Limited, KPMG International, Microsoft Corporation, NEC Corporation, Nippon Telegraph and Telephone Corporation, Northrop Grumman Corporation, Oracle Corporation, PricewaterhouseCoopers LLP, SAP AG, Salesforce.com, Inc., Tata Consultancy Services Limited, Tech Mahindra Limited, Unisys Corporation, Verizon Communications, Inc., Wipro Limited, Xerox Corporation